People News Roundup: Art star Gabriel Orozco's pandemic; Paris Hilton reveals details of troubled past in documentary and more | Entertainment

 Iranian composer and opposition beacon Shajarian dies at 80

-Mohammad Reza Shajarian, who revived Iranian classical music and became a symbol for the opposition after the 2009 wave of unrest, has died in a Tehran hospital at the age of 80, state television said on Thursday.
+Mohammad Reza Shajarian, who revived Iranian classical music and became a symbol for the opposition after a wave of unrest in 2009, has died in a Tehran hospital at the age of 80, state television said on Thursday.
 Fans gathered outside the hospital in the capital Tehran where Shajarian died following a long battle with cancer.
+Videos on social media later showed the gathering turn into street protests as police moved in to disperse the crowd.

 ALSO READ